Bobby Witt Jr. Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Red Sox pitching staff ranks 15th in MLB.

-- The Red Sox have a 4.54 team ERA that ranks 21st among all MLB pitching staffs.
+- The Red Sox have the 21st-ranked team ERA among all league pitching staffs (4.54).

-- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (180 total, 1.3 per game).
+- Red Sox pitchers combine to allow 181 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- Houck gets the start for the Red Sox, his 16th of the season.
-He is 3-8 with a 4.93 ERA and 70 strikeouts in 76 2/3 innings pitched.
+- Sale (5-3) gets the starting nod for the Red Sox in his 16th start of the season.
+He has a 4.75 ERA in 77 2/3 innings pitched, with 96 strikeouts.

-- The right-hander last pitched on Sunday against the Los Angeles Dodgers, when he threw four innings, allowing one earned run while giving up five hits.
+- In his last appearance on Monday, the left-hander tossed 4 2/3 innings against the Houston Astros, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.